 M.A., Luther Seminary

 Mr. Green’s primary areas of research are in dogmatic theology and metaphysics, with a particular interest in the thought of Hans Urs von Balthasar and Martin Heidegger.
-In the fall of 2017 Lance will begin his Ph.D. in theology at the University of St. Andrews in Scotland.
+Currently, Lance is a Ph.D. student in theology at the University of St. Andrews in Scotland.
 Hailing from the Pacific Northwest, Lance is an avid cyclist and outdoorsmen, believing books are best read atop a mountain.